Wat Bot district: Geography

 Neighboring districts are (from the east clockwise), Chat Trakan, Wang Thong, Mueang Phitsanulok, and Phrom Phiram of Phitsanulok Province; Phichai and Thong Saen Khan of Uttaradit province.

 Wat Bot lies within the Nan Basin, which is part of the Chao Phraya Watershed.
 The Khwae Noi River flows through Wat Bot District.

 Portions of Wat Bot are part of the Khwae Noi National Reserved Forest, which was recently made part of Kaeng Chet Khwae National Park.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 61 villages (mubans).
 The township (thesaban tambon) Wat Bot covers parts of tambons Wat Bot, Tha Ngam, and Thothae.
 There are a further six tambon administrative organizations (TAO).

 Temples

 There are 34 active Buddhist temples in Wat Bo District.

 Transportation

 The main roadway from Wat Bot to the rest of the province is Phitsanulok-Wat Bot Road.

 Khwae Noi Dam project

 Construction of the new dam was to have been completed in 2007 on the 60th anniversary of the king's accession to the throne.
 Among the areas to be irrigated by the dam's reservoir are Tambon Thap Yai Chiang of Phrom Phiram district, and the Thothae and Tha Ngam Subdistricts of Wat Bot.
 Construction of the dam was completed in 2008.

+Economy

+Wat Bot is a district on the outskirts of Phitsanulok province, most of the area is in the reserved forest.

+Therefore, Wat Bot and two neighboring districts, Nakhon Thai and Chart Trakan, have the lowest prosperity index in Phitsanulok, lowest household income and highest household debt.